 - Body cleanse with one of our gentle, moisturizing bar soaps.

-- Facial cleanse with my treasured, beloved, worshipped little bar of Black Clay Facial Soap.
-Because I have perioral dermatitis, this bar has been part of my daily routine for over ten years, and has truly transformed my skin with its anti-inflammatory, gently exfoliating effect.
+- Facial cleanse with Rose Clay Facial Soap, enjoying the incredible scent of rose geranium and the creamy white lather.
+Because I have perioral dermatitis, I use my treasured, beloved, worshipped little bar of Black Clay Facial Soap—this bar has been part of my daily routine for over ten years, and has truly transformed my skin with its anti-inflammatory, gently exfoliating effect.

 - Apply one of our nourishing antioxidant body oils to a sopping wet body, mixing it with the water on my skin for amazing results.